Carlisle Indian Industrial Boarding School, Wikimedia Commons

 A nationwide network of ELCA members who . . .

-• Commit to and carry out research to identify Indian boarding schools and day schools sponsored or supported by Lutherans (approx. 1820-1970).
+- Commit to and carry out research to identify Indian boarding schools and day schools operated or supported by Lutherans (approx. 1820-1970).

-. . . with the goal of members throughout the ELCA knowing and claiming our complicity in the history of church-sponsored Indian boarding schools and these schools’ deliberate, devastating impacts on Native people and their communities, then and now.
+. . . with the goal being that members throughout the ELCA will know and claim our complicity in the history of church-sponsored Indian boarding schools and the deliberate and devastating impacts on Native people and their communities that the schools created, then and now.

 Why this process matters

-• Many white Lutherans participated in the physical and cultural genocide of Native peoples in the U.S., settling on stolen Indian land and actively supporting Indian boarding and day schools that deliberately stripped Native children of their language, culture, and family/community ties.
+- Many white Christians, including Lutherans, participated in the physical and cultural genocide of Native peoples in the U.S., settling on stolen Indian land and actively supporting Indian boarding and day schools that deliberately stripped Native children of their language, culture, and family/community ties.

-• Native people deserve to heal.
-Truth allows for that healing to happen.
+- Native people deserve to heal.
+Truth is one piece that allows healing to happen.

 Why now?

-• More than 200 unmarked graves containing children’s bodies were found at the Kamloops Indian Residential School in Canada in 2021 (see New York Times article).
-With this news, the white public’s awareness of the existence and impact of Indian boarding schools has risen sharply.
+- More than 200 unmarked graves containing children’s bodies were found at the Kamloops Indian Residential School in Canada in 2021 (see New York Times article).
+With this news, the white public’s awareness of the existence and impact of Indian boarding schools has risen sharply over the past few years.
 We in the ELCA are asking ourselves: What was our involvement here in the United States?
 What can we do about it?

-• Research — We will work to identify primary and secondary sources of information about Lutherans involved with Indian boarding schools.
+- Research — We will work to identify primary and secondary sources of information about Lutherans involved with Indian boarding schools.
 We will collect information and strive to make meaning of what we find.
-And we will share our findings with the church, the federal government, and the impacted Native tribes.
+And we will share our findings with the impacted Native tribes, the church, and the federal government.

 Getting involved